 9. & 10.
 Web Search

 Search inputs to use two different search engines are offered: DuckDuckGo and Google.
 Sadly trying to use major search engines to search changing web content is an exercise if frustration.
 The search engines index when they like and, despite following the instructions aimed to help their spidering, usually to sub-par effect.
 Any complaints about this should this be emailed to the search engine company and not to aTbref's author.
 Generally, the site map page is the best search resource there is.
-It shouldn't be so, but complain to the Web Search companies, please!
+It should not be so, but complain to the Web Search companies, please!

 11. Creative Commons Licence